 I haven’t had any opportunity to take photos since I started this, so I thought I would share some of my old favorites with you.
 These photos were taken over 20 years ago with a 35mm film SLR.

-I have a huge love for both Charlie Chaplin and storybook architecture, so when I found the Formosa Cottages, aka the Hansel and Gretel Cottages, my mind was blown.
+I have a huge love for both Charlie Chaplin and storybook architecture, so when I found Chaplin Court aka the Formosa Cottages or Hansel and Gretel Cottages, my mind was blown.
 They were rumored to have been built by Chaplin as either a movie set or guest housing for his nearby studios.
 One rumor is that they were built as a set for “A Woman of Paris,” but I watched the film specifically to look for it, and didn’t catch a glimpse.

 What is known is that they were built by the Zwebell’s, a husband and wife architecture team responsible for the El Cabrillo (setting for the TV show Chuck) and the Andalusa Apartments, which will likely be the subject of a future entry.